CFC2k22Organisation/SwachBin-Main/README.md

 In simple words, the problem that we have in our hand is - "Not able to segregate waste at source"
 ### The idea
 The idea is to build a smart trash bin which identifies and detect the trash and perform classification based on AI algorithm.
+The bin will automatically detect the trash as:
+- Recycle (wet and dry) or
+- Non recycle trash  (Hazardous, Sanitary, Construction and Debris)

-The bin will automatically detect the trash as either recycle or non recycle trash and open the trash can accordingly.
-It is equipped with Raspberry PI and is connected to a camera that take a picture of the trash.
+and open the trash can accordingly.

+It is equipped with Raspberry Pi and is connected to a camera that take a picture of the trash.
 With the help of state of the art AI and ML algorithms, the system predicts the trash and classifies the image accordingly, based on the result, an electrical signal is given to the servo motor to rotate which in turn opens the trashcan lid either to left or right depending on the results of recyclable or non recyclable.

 Through our solution, we are automating the segregation process which is more efficient than the manual processes.
 Per our research, currently there exists no products like this in existence that we know of -- there are only standard automated recycling machines, which do not come equipped with an AI solution to classify what goes where, so we think it would be a valuable product to create in order to improve efficiency in our society's waste management system.